You can read more about our three main sectors here:

 Our members also operate internationally, exporting radio content, skills, expertise and services such as station branding and live broadcast events.

-Our Radio Advisory Group, made up of AudioUK members companies active in this area, meets regularly to discuss how we can further strengthen our sector in terms of radio production and related activity.
+We work with our members companies to further strengthen our sector in terms of radio production and related activity.

 The podcast sector is steadily growing in the UK, having first risen to prominence in the US.
 Our ready–made independent audio production sector has turned its skills to making high-quality professional podcasts, and the new format has also led to new producers setting up companies and building podcast-only business, extending their production to live events and in some cases moving them into television.

 The current value of the UK Podcast market was estimated by Trisonic/Digiday in March 2019 at c£25m, and is growing rapidly.
 Ofcom figures show that the proportion of the UK population listening to podcasts is steadily rising.

 The sector has grown organically with many podcast-makers starting off on a freelance basis.
 AudioUK is encouraging these talented people to take the next step to ensure they maximise their talent and its value as well as learning new skills in audio production and in managing and growing their businesses.

 AudioUK works with members companies active in this area to strengthen our sector in terms of podcast production and related activity.
 One such initiative is our work to support the introduction of an Audio Production Tax Relief (APTR).

 The audiobook production sector is, like podcasts, growing organically, with a mixture of production companies, in-house studios and freelance narrators and producers all contributing to the making of audiobooks.

 Recent analysis by Neilsen states that 2021 will be a seventh year of double-digit growth in volume of audiobook purchases – around 25 million units at a value of close to £200m.